Animadversio/Animadversio.github.io/_academic_notes/Note on Computer Vision.md

 * Pixel value + Euclidean distance (bad...)
 * Clipped gradient + Euclidean distance
 * Census transformation + Hamming distance: similar to clipped gradient
-  * Defined as a code for local gradient with spatial information in it!
+  * Defined as a binary code for local gradient with spatial information in it!
-  * Note, it's different from histogram of gradient, as the spatial information is still coded and affect the distance matric!
+  * Note, it's *different from histogram of gradient*, as the spatial information is still coded and affect the distance matric!
 Thus it's not Rotation / Mirror invariant.